7 Best Headphones for Electronic Drums – Practice All the Time

 The quality on the low end is also quite surprising in this price range.
 The frequency response should allow you to explore multiple musical genres.

 The quality of the construction is not amazing but decent enough for an amateur setup.
 The balanced sound should definitely offset some of the build’s drawbacks.
+Overall, these may not be the absolute best headphones for electronic drums, but they aren't a bad choice option either, especially for budget-conscious drummers.

 The Importance of Impedance